Fair Credit Reporting Act Disclosures

 - Companies that own or license personal information of Massachusetts residents should implement, and where necessary, update a WISP satisfying the Massachusetts legal requirements.

-Employer Use of Criminal Records of Applicants Limited in U.S. Virgin Islands
+Employer Use of Criminal Records of Candidates Limited in U.S. Virgin Islands

 Employers are also prohibited from seeking such criminal record information through any other means, regardless of the source.